sisinflab/MultiModal-Eval/README.md

 # MultiModal-Eval

-This is the official implementation of the paper _Disentangling the Performance Puzzle of Multimodal-aware Recommender Systems_, under review as full paper at EvalRS’23@KDD.
+This is the official implementation of the paper _Disentangling the Performance Puzzle of Multimodal-aware Recommender Systems_, accepted as full paper at EvalRS’23@KDD.

 This repository is heavily dependent on the framework **Elliot**, so we suggest you refer to the official GitHub [page](https://github.com/sisinflab/elliot) and [documentation](https://elliot.readthedocs.io/en/latest/).